 - One-Class SVM

-The Outputs tab appears on most output nodes and allows the user to generate an output object to disk rather than opening an output window containing the content.
-This is supported on any node and output management within Watson Studio is not yet implemented.
+Use the controls on the Outputs tab, which appears on most output nodes, to generate an output object to disk rather than opening an output window containing the content.
+This is supported on any node and output management within Watson Studio.
 There is also an assumption that there is only one object that needs to be rendered in the UI, such as a table or a bitmap.
 Some output nodes have a more complex output structure, such as the Statistics node output, which has a tree-based structure.
 Apart from the Table node, outputs are exported HTML format, sent to the thin client, and rendered in an iFrame.